micmejia/bible-dump/NKJV/Numbers/Num 4.md

 These _are_ the ones who were numbered of the families of the sons of Gershon, of all who might serve in the tabernacle of meeting, whom Moses and Aaron numbered according to the commandment of the Lord.

 ###### 42
-Those of the families of the sons of Merari who were numbered, by their families, by their fathers' [^i]house,
+Those of the families of the sons of Merari who were numbered, by their families, by their fathers' house,

 ###### 43
 from thirty years old and above, even to fifty years old, everyone who entered the service for work in the tabernacle of meeting--